 Communication teaches students how to efficiently convey ideas.

 Combined, the four C’s empower students to become one-person think tanks.

 Then, when those students get together, they can achieve almost anything!

 How Do You Teach the Four C's of 21st Century Skills?

 Now you know what the four C's of 21st Century skills are and why employers want new hires to have them.

-So how do you teach them in your daily middle and high school classes?
+So now you're probably wondering how to teach 21st Century skills in your daily middle and high school classes.